International Space Station program: 1998 agreement

 The legal structure that regulates the station is multi-layered.
 The primary layer establishing obligations and rights between the ISS partners is the Space Station Intergovernmental Agreement (IGA), an international treaty signed on January 28, 1998 by fifteen governments involved in the space station project.
 The ISS consists of Canada, Japan, the Russian Federation, the United States, and eleven Member States of the European Space Agency (Belgium, Denmark, France, Germany, Italy, The Netherlands, Norway, Spain, Sweden, Switzerland and the United Kingdom).
 Article 1 outlines its purpose:

 This Agreement is a long term international co-operative framework on the basis of genuine partnership, for the detailed design, development, operation, and utilization of a permanently inhabited civil Space Station for peaceful purposes, in accordance with international law.

 The IGA sets the stage for a second layer of agreements between the partners referred to as 'Memoranda of Understanding' (MOUs), of which four exist between NASA and each of the four other partners.
 There are no MOUs between ESA, Roskosmos, CSA and JAXA because NASA is the designated manager of the ISS.
 The MOUs are used to describe the roles and responsibilities of the partners in more detail.

 A third layer consists of bartered contractual agreements or the trading of the partners' rights and duties, including the 2005 commercial framework agreement between NASA and Roscosmos that sets forth the terms and conditions under which NASA purchases seats on Soyuz crew transporters and cargo capacity on uncrewed Progress transporters.

 A fourth legal layer of agreements implements and supplements the four MOUs further.
 Notably among them is the ISS code of conduct made in 2000, setting out criminal jurisdiction, anti-harassment and certain other behavior rules for ISS crewmembers.

-Programme operations
+Program operations

-Mission control centres
+Mission control centers

-The components of the ISS are operated and monitored by their respective space agencies at mission control centres across the globe.
+The components of the ISS are operated and monitored by their respective space agencies at mission control centers across the globe.

-The two primary control centres are:
+The two primary control centers are: